-Prices are calculated on a net asset value basis which is the total value of all assets in the Oasis Crescent Global Medium Equity Fund, a "Sub-Fund" of Oasis Crescent Global Investment Funds (UK) ICVC (the "Fund"), Registration Number : IC030383, including any income accruals and less any permissible deductions from the Sub-Fund which may include but not be limited to auditors fees, bank charges, custodian fees, management fees and investment advisory fees.
-UCITS can engage in borrowing and scrip lending and may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity.
+Prices are calculated on a net asset value basis which is the total value of all assets in the Oasis Crescent Global Income Fund, a "Sub-Fund" of Oasis Crescent Global Investment Funds (UK) (CVC (the "Fund"), Registration Number : IC030383, including any income accruals and less any permissible deductions from the Sub-Fund which may include but not be limited to auditors fees, bank charges, custodian fees, management fees and investment advisory fees.
+UCITS can engage in borrowing and scrip lending and may borrow up to 10% of the market value of the portfolio to bridge insufficient liquidity

-Warning: The income that an investor may get from an investment may go down as well as up.
+Warning: The income that an investor may get from an investment may go down as well as up

 The ACD is authorised and regulated by the Financial Conduct Authority.
 The Fund and the Sub-Fund are regulated by the Financial Conduct Authority and is managed by the ACD in accordance with the UK UCITS Regulations.
-Performance figures quoted are from Casis Research and Bloomberg for the period ending 31 March 2023 for lump sum investment, using NAV-NAV prices with income distributions reinvested.
+Performance figures quoted are from Oasis Research and Bioomberg for the period ending 31 March 2023 for lump sum investment, using NAV-NAV prices with income distributions reinvested.
 Returns may vary depending on the actual date of investment and the actual date of reinvestment of income.
-The Key Investor Information Documents or a full Prospectus are available on request from the ACD and Casis Crescent Management Company Ltd. The Sub-Fund is registered with the Financial Sector Conduct Authority of distribution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerland and the Monetary Authority of Singapore for distribution in Singapore.
-The Sub-Fund has a Total Expense Ratio (TER) of 2.27%, which is the average Net Asset Value of the portfolio incurred as charges, levies and fees related to the management of the portfolio.
-A higher TER does not necessarily imply a poor returm, nor does a low TER imply a good return.
+The Key Investor Information Documents or a full Prospectus are available on request from the ACD and Oasis Crescent Management Company Ltd. The Sub-Fund is registered with the Financial Sector Conduct Authority for distribution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerfand, the Monetary Authority of distribution in South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerfand, the Monetary Authority of Singapore for distribution in South South Africa, the Swiss Financial Markets Supervisory Authority for distribution in Switzerfand, the Monetary Authority of Singapore for distribution in Singapore and the Securities and Commodities Authority of the United Arab Emirates for distribution in the UAE.
+The Sub-Fund has a Total Expense Ratio (TER) of 0.55%, which is the average Net Asset Value of the portfolio incurred as charges, levies and fees related to the management of the portfolio.
+A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
 The ratio does not include transaction costs.
 The current TER cannot be regarded as an indication of future TERs.
-Full details and basis of accolades received are available from the ACD and Casis Crescent Management Company Ltd. All information and opinions provided are of a general nature and the document contains no express or implied recommendation, warranty, guidance, advice or proposal that the Sub-Fund is as at 31 March 2023.
+Full details and basis of accolades received are available from the ACD and Oasis Crescent Management Company Ltd. All information and opinions provided are of a general nature and the document contains no express or implied recommendation, warranty, guidance, advice or proposal that the Sub-Fund is appropriate to the investment